yujiangpu20/PEL4VAD/README.md

 ## Introduction
-This repo is the official implementation of "Learning Prompt-Enhanced Context features for Weakly-Supervised Video Anomlay Detection" (under review).
+This repo is the official implementation of "Learning Prompt-Enhanced Context features for Weakly-Supervised Video Anomlay Detection" (Preprint on Jun.2023).
 The original paper can be found [here](https://arxiv.org/pdf/2306.14451.pdf).
 Please feel free to contact me if you have any questions.

 ## Requirements
 The code requires ```python>=3.8``` and the following packages: